-Fertiliser A substance or biological compound or mix of substances or biological compounds that is suitable for sustaining or increasing the growth, productivity, or quality of plants or, indirectly, animals through the application to plants or soil of: 1) nitrogen, phosphorus, potassium, sulphur, magnesium, calcium, chlorine, and sodium as major nutrients, 2) manganese, iron, zinc, copper, boron, cobalt, molybdenum, iodine, and selenium as minor nutrients, or 3) fertiliser additives, and 4) includes non-nutrient attributes of the materials used in fertiliser.
+A substance or biological compound or mix of substances or biological compounds that is suitable for sustaining or increasing the growth, productivity, or quality of plants or, indirectly, animals through the application to plants or soil of: 1) nitrogen, phosphorus, potassium, sulphur, magnesium, calcium, chlorine, and sodium as major nutrients, 2) manganese, iron, zinc, copper, boron, cobalt, molybdenum, iodine, and selenium as minor nutrients, or 3) fertiliser additives, and 4) includes non-nutrient attributes of the materials used in fertiliser.
 It does not include substances that are plant growth regulators that modify the physiological functions of plants.
-Flood defence Means any structure or equipment, including any bund, weir, spillway, floodgate, bank, stopbank, retaining wall, rock or erosion protection structure or groyne, that is designed to have the effect of stopping, diverting, controlling, restricting or otherwise regulating the flow, energy or spread of floodwater in or out of a water body or artificial watercourse.
-Flood hazard area Land that has a one percent chance in any year of being inundated due to high river flows.
+Means any structure or equipment, including any bund, weir, spillway, floodgate, bank, stopbank, retaining wall, rock or erosion protection structure or groyne, that is designed to have the effect of stopping, diverting, controlling, restricting or otherwise regulating the flow, energy or spread of floodwater in or out of a water body or artificial watercourse.
+Land that has a one percent chance in any year of being inundated due to high river flows.
 Note: In catchments where the spatial extent of these areas has been mapped by the Regional Council, they are referred to as mapped 100-year flood hazard areas.
 These flood plains have been adjusted to account for projected climate change effects, including higher storm rainfall intensity.
 They are available to view on the Regional Council's website.
-Functional need When an activity or network (including structures) is dependent on a particular location to operate, or is required to traverse, locate or operate in a particular environment due to its technical or operational requirements.
+When an activity or network (including structures) is dependent on a particular location to operate, or is required to traverse, locate or operate in a particular environment due to its technical or operational requirements.
 Note: This excludes dwellings and guest houses, hotels, motels, cafes, restaurants and shops.
-Geothermal surface feature A surface manifestation of geothermal processes or discharges, including geothermal springs, steam-fed features, geothermal mineral deposits and landforms that are remnants of geothermal processes or discharges, such as hydrothermal eruption craters.
-Good management practice A set of tools or practical measures promoted by an industry sector or council to help minimise the effects of activities on the environment.
-Greywater Domestic type wastewater from a kitchen, bath, shower, laundry, sink, other than toilet or urinal wastes.
-Also termed 'sullage'.
-Ground-based spraying Any method of spray application using ground-based equipment, but excluding hand-held spraying equipment.
+The manufacture, trialling or use of viable and/or non-viable genetically modified organisms for medical purposes recognised as medicines under the Medicines Act 1981 and approved as safe to use by the Ministry of Health, including Environmental Protection Authority approved releases, except for the outdoor cultivation of pharmaceutical producing organisms.
+Unless expressly provided otherwise by regulations, any organism in which any of the genes or other genetic material: 1) have been modified by in vitro techniques; or are inherited or otherwise derived, through any number of replications, from any genes or other genetic material which has been modified by in vitro techniques.

-$^4$ Appeal to Environment Court by Transpower New Zealand Ltd ENV-2019-AKL-000107 submitter also requests a new definition for 'operational need'.
+$^3$ Appeal to Environment Court by Transpower New Zealand Ltd ENV-2019-AKL-000107 submitter also requests a new definition for 'operational need'.

-&lt;sup>5 Appeal to Environment Court by Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127
+&lt;sup>4 Appeal to Environment Court by Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127